gavic007/Clojush/ProgramEvolutionReport.md

 seem to clear that final hurdle.
 This was supposed to be a more difficult program to solve, so it may be beyond the scope of running 1000 generations in our clojush implementation at this point.
-One thing to note however is that the program that returned this error map appeared to not able to have the program keep using 5, success may have been in our reach.
+One thing to note however is that the program that returned this error map appeared to not be using the integer 5 consistently, which should be required to give workable answers, so if we were able to have the program keep using 5, success may have been in our reach.